 - Become an expert on the summer jobs; evaluate summer jobs materials; post, file or cull as appropriate - Educate other CAs on the summer jobs resources and materials - Search the web for additional resources and share your ideas with the CA Coordinators - Work with the Director on events (space, room set-up, refreshments, media, attendance, evaluation, etc ... - Work with the Marketing Specialists to promote summer jobs related resources and programs - Attend the event; scan IDs, facilitate, gather feedback, etc ... - Summarize attendance and evaluation and share including with the CRC Assessment Coordinator

-Technology (Website, Facebook, Twitter, Career Buzz, Forms Manager, etc ...)
-Coordinator:
+Technology/Social Media (CareerBuzz, Facebook, Twitter, LinkedIn, Career website, etc ...)/Videos Coordinator: